habibbhutto/habibbhutto/README.md

 Before that I worked on some of the cool stuff like Natural User Interfaces, Body Gesture Recognition Systems and Image Processing to build cool solutions.

-Also, I helped build QTCP a TCP Congestion Control algorithm that performs better than Cubic, Bic and other algorithms.
+Also, I helped build QTCP a TCP Congestion Control Algorithm that performs better than Cubic, Bic and other algorithms.

 <!--
 **habibbhutto/habibbhutto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.